kjotoole/cachechu/readme.txt

       data/bans.dat
       data/hosts.dat
       data/urls.dat
+      data/stats.dat
+      data/start.dat

     2. The following file should be set as the directory index:

       index.php

+    3. To enable stat logging, the following file should exist:

+      data/stats.dat

-    3. If your host cannot test clients on a port other than 80, set [Host] Testing in config.ini to 0.
+    4. If your host cannot test clients on a port other than 80, set [Host] Testing in config.ini to 0.

 IV.
 Web interface